 Most of our feelings of inadequacy are a result of what other people have said and/or done to us.
 Here is what usually happens: someone does or says something, we blame ourselves or internalize it as truth, and then we rehearse that narrative.
 If we are going go to become whole, we need to challenge and refine our inner dialogue.

 Don’t let society make you feel incomplete.

-Now this is a hard one.
-The images and norms that bombard us everyday can make it difficult to not feel empty or inadequate.
+Now, this is a hard one.
+The images and norms that bombard us every day can make it difficult to not feel empty or inadequate.
 I don’t know about you, but some of what other people possess is quite attractive.
 We have to be careful not to judge ourselves against other people’s standards.
-Trying not to internalize every thought and image that it is shoved into your face is one important step to entering harmony with ourselves.
+Trying not to internalize every thought and image that is shoved into your face is one important step to entering harmony with ourselves.
 Whether you have the things you desire or not, wholeness is still within you.